devHazz/FiveM-Server-Status-Bot/README.md

 If you know what you are doing, you can just use the index.js and put it inside an existing bot that you have made and then just install the required modules.

+`Note:`

+I know there is a few modules in `node_modules` that are not needed but i am very lazy so remove them if you know what you are doing xd